kindredgroup/oracle-imagecopy-backup/README.md

 ### Prepare Oracle ZFS Storage Appliance for receiving the backups

-Enable REST API
+* Enable REST API

-Create project
+* Create project.
+One project for each configuration file, then multiple autorestore configurations can run at the same time.
+* Configure backup filesystem settings on project level: set compression, filesystem user privileges and what hosts can mount the filesystems.

-Create filesystem under the project **for each** database to be backed up.
+* Create filesystem under the project **for each** database to be backed up.
 Filesystem name must be the same as db\_unique\_name value for that database.

-Mount all backup filesystems under common directory, for example under **/nfs/backup** Here is an example from /etc/fstab
+* Mount all backup filesystems under common directory, for example under **/nfs/backup** Here is an example from /etc/fstab

 ```
 zfssa.example.com:/export/demo-backup/orcl	/nfs/backup/orcl	nfs	rw,bg,soft,nointr,tcp,vers=3,timeo=600,rsize=32768,wsize=32768,actimeo=0	0 0
 ```

-Prepare user in ZFSSA with the following privileges
+* Prepare user in ZFSSA with the following privileges

 ### Setting up the scripts